Changaroth: Transportation

 Changaroth connects to other parts of India through Koyilandy town.
-The nearest airports are at Kannur and Kozhikode.
-The nearest railway station is at Koyiandy.
-The national highway no.66 passes through Koyilandy and the northern stretch connects to Mangalore, Goa and Mumbai.
+The nearby airports are at Kannur and Kozhikode, and the nearest railway station is at Koyiandy.
+The National Highway No. 66 passes through Koyilandy, and the northern stretch connects to Mangalore, Goa, and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
-The eastern National Highway No.54 going through Kuttiady connects to Mananthavady, Mysore and Bangalore.
+The Eastern National Highway No. 54 passing through Kuttiady connects to Mananthavady, Mysore, and Bangalore.